 Safer Knife Replacement Scheme

-The Kent and Medway Violence Reduction Unit (VRU) will be facilitating a Safer Knife Replacement Scheme (SKRS).
+The Kent and Medway Violence Reduction Unit (VRU) are running a Safer Knife Replacement Scheme (SKRS).

-Police and partner agencies will be able to offer the SKRS to eligible families and will provide them with a pack of 4 or a single 5” rounded Kitchen knife, alongside safety advice and guidance in exchange for replacing all the pointed knives within the property.
+Police and partner agencies can offer the SKRS to eligible households or businesses.
+This will provide them with a pack of four knives or a single 5” rounded-end kitchen knife, alongside safety advice and guidance.
+This is in exchange for replacing all the pointed knives within the property.

-Discussions regarding the scheme will take place with each family prior to them being offered a chance to engage in the SKRS.
-Focus on promoting protective factors linked to the risk of carrying a knife or weapon will be a key part of this discussion.
+Focus on promoting protective factors linked to the risk of carrying a knife or weapon will be a key part of the scheme swap.

 Eligibility for the SKRS will be based on the circumstances of the family home, young person and their family/guardian engagement.